-The high flow rates used with Perfusion ChromatographyTM cause a higher-than-usual system pressure (resulting from the chromatography hardware itself).
+The high flow rates used with Perfusion Chromatography[TM] cause a higher-than-usual system pressure (resulting from the chromatography hardware itself).
 In some cases, this system pressure can be equal to or even greater than the column pressure.

-Therefore, when you use a POROSTM column, you cannot simply set the upper pressure limit of the system at the pressure rating of the column.
-Instead, you need to:
+Therefore, when you use your POROS[TM] column, you cannot simply set the upper pressure limit of the system at the pressure rating of the column.
+Instead:

-- 1. Determine the system pressure by: - Connecting a union in place of the column - · Pumping the highest salt concentration to be used at the planned flow rate - 2.
-Set the upper-pressure limit by adding the system pressure observed above to the column pressure rating.
+- 1. Determine the system pressure by: - Connecting a union in place of the column - Pumping the highest salt concentration to be used at the planned flow rate - 2.
+Set the upper pressure limit by adding the system pressure observed above to the column pressure rating.